Delhi Public School, Patna: Location

-The school has 2 campuses in the city, junior wing in Priyadarshi Nagar, Bailey Road, Patna and the senior wing in Chandmari village, Danapur Cantonment.
-The path to the school (Senior Wing) has been currently closed due to protests from local farmers.It is selectively opens for school Buses only.
+The school has 2 campuses in the city, the junior wing in Priyadarshi Nagar, Bailey Road, Patna, and the senior wing in Chandmari Village, Danapur Cantonment.
+The path to the school (Senior Wing) was recently closed due to protests from local farmers.
+It is selectively open for school Buses only.

 Cultural events organised by School

-The school hosts many cultural events under another organisation called "Spic Macay".
+The school hosts many cultural events under another organization called "Spic Macay".
 These include the National School Intensive in December 2010, and "Ninad" in October 2011.
-The School also conducted seminars with well known experts under the name "Beyond Boundaries" in the time of COVID-19 lockdown.
+The School also conducted seminars with well-known experts under the name "Beyond Boundaries" during the time of COVID-19 lockdown.
 It has been uploaded on YouTube.